BlockstreamResearch/bip-frost-dkg/README.md

 Changing perspectives, this implies that even when obtaining a `SessionNotFinalizedError`, you MUST NOT conclude that the DKG session has failed, and as a consequence, you MUST NOT erase the seed.
-The underlying reason is that it is possible that some other participant deems the DKG session successful, and uses the resulting threshold public key (e.g., by sending funds to it).
+The underlying reason is that some other participant may deem the DKG session successful, and uses the resulting threshold public key (e.g., by sending funds to it).
 That other participant can, at any point in the future, wish to convince us of the success of the DKG session by presenting us recovery data.

 *Arguments*: